Particular/docs.particular.net/Content/ServiceMatrix/servicematrix-serviceinsight.md

 #How Debugging Works
 ###Debugging Meta Data
 When debugging in a ServiceMatrix solution, an assembly is added to your project.
 If you look at your project references in the Solution Explorer, you will notice that your projects have a reference to the `ServiceControl.Plugin.DebugSession` assembly.
-This debug assembly will be loaded by NServiceBus and will add a specific debug session ID to the headers of each messages.
-When ServiceInsight is launched, it can use the debug id to filter the results to only the messages for your debug session.
+This debug assembly will be loaded by NServiceBus and will add a specific debug session id to the headers of each messages.
+When ServiceInsight is launched, it will use this id to filter the results to only the messages for your debug session.

 #Launching ServiceInsight
-When you launch your ServiceMatrix solution in the Visual Studio debugger, ServiceInsight will be launched and passed the DebugID needed for searching.
+When you launch your ServiceMatrix solution in the Visual Studio debugger, ServiceInsight will be launched and passed the debug session id needed for searching.
 To understand more about invoking ServiceInsight, please see the article on [ServiceInsight Application Invocation](../ServiceInsight/application-invocation.md "Invoking ServiceInsight").
-The image below shows the search window of ServiceInsight populated with the DebugID.
+The image below shows the search window of ServiceInsight populated with the filter that uses the debug session id.

 ![ServiceInsight Message Window](images/servicematrix-serviceinsightmessagewindow.png)

 ###Auto-Refresh
 When launched, the ServiceInsight system will efficiently poll ServiceControl for message data.
 The polling period is configurable but by default it is only 2 seconds.
-The rapid auto-refresh will allow ServiceInsight to populate with your debug information in near real-time.
+This auto-refresh will allow ServiceInsight to populate with your debug information and provide near real-time insight to your system.

 ##Visualizing your Solution
-As you run ServiceInsight during your debug session, you will see the message start to arrive in the message window.
-ServiceInsight will also dynamically illustrate the relationship between the messages in the Flow Diagram as shown here.
+As you run ServiceInsight during your debug session, you will see the messages start to arrive in the message window.
+As this happens ServiceInsight will also dynamically illustrate the relationship between the messages in the Flow Diagram as shown here.

 ![Flow Diagram of ServiceInsight](images/servicematrix-serviceinsightflowdiagram.png)

-As you debug you will be able to leverage all the detail in ServiceInsight including detailed message information, the saga view and endpoint data.
+ServiceInsight will provide a variety of information, including message data, a detailed saga view, and a complete endpoint list.

 #Next Steps
 The debug integration of ServiceInsight and ServiceMatrix delivers the power of ServiceInsight to your design process.
 To learn more about ServiceInsight see the articles [here](../ServiceInsight/index.md "ServiceInsight Documentation").